SommerAntje/SommerAntje/README.md

-I am Antje, a passionate self-taught Frontend Developer with longtime experience in UI/UX Design and Ecommerce, based in Hamburg.
+I am Antje, a passionate Front-End Developer with longtime experience in UI/UX Design and E-commerce, based in Hamburg.

 Currently diving into the magical world of Vue.js and Typescript!